Sinestro Corps: DC Rebirth

 Subsequently, in DC Rebirth, Sinestro uses the opportunity to establish the Sinestro Corps as the new force of 'order' in the universe, imposing fear rather than inspiring faith, with Soranik joining her father out of a lack of perceived options.
 However, as they establish a presence where Oa was once located, Hal Jordan forges a new ring for himself as the rest of the Corps return to this universe.

 Sinestro then sends out his enforcers of his Corps to control the new order of the universe.
 The Sinestro Corps attacks a planet, but soon Hal Jordan arrives with his restored Green Lantern powers and drives the Sinestro Corp back.
-Hal causes the Sinestro Corps members to flee and pursues them.
-He follows them to the planet, where all the Sinestro Corps are ambush and restrain him.
-In order to defeat Hal Jordan the Sinestro Corps used the full power of fear throughout the universe, and were ordered by Sinestro to bring Hal to him alive.
-The Sinestro Corps return to the Sinestro with the captured Green Lantern, who they thought was Hal, but it's actually Guy Gardner instead.
-Furious, Sinestro demands to know where Hal is.
-The Sinestro Corps then begin capturing people and imprisoning them in Warworld's engine to increase the power of fear.

-When Hal has recovered he invades Warworld and attacks the Sinestro Corps.
-As they were about to attack Sinestro appears and orders his Corps to stop so that he and Hal can go face to face in battle.
-Before Sinestro attacks him, he discovers too late his powers are decreased due to Soranik rescuing people from being imprisoned and escaping with them.
-Hal then uses his energies as a living construct to incinerate the Fear Warlord, apparently destroying Sinestro and Ranx.

 Prominent members

 Prominent members of the Corps, including (clockwise from top left): the Cyborg Superman (Hank Henshaw), Superman-Prime, the Anti-Monitor, Parallax (Kyle Rayner), and Sinestro.
 Art by Ethan Van Sciver.

 Like the Green Lantern Corps, the Sinestro Corps has 7,200 ring bearers, two for each of the 3,600 sectors of space.